-This article provides an overview of the Sophos for Virtual Environments product and answers to some generally asked questions.
+This knowledge base article provides an overview of the Sophos for Virtual Environments product and answers to some generally asked questions.

 Sophos for Virtual Environments provides an off-box anti-malware scanning solution for Microsoft Hyper-V and VMware ESXi virtualization platforms.
 The product reduces the performance overhead on Guest Virtual Machines (GVMs) by performing off board scanning on a centralized Sophos Security Virtual Machine (SVM).